MRAlirad/fund-me-remix/note.md

 ## Custom Errors

-Custom errors are defined using the **error** statement, which can be used inside and outside of contracts (including interfaces and libraries).
+Custom errors are defined using the **error** statement, which can be used inside and outside of contracts (including interfaces and libraries). [learn more](https://soliditylang.org/blog/2021/04/21/custom-errors/)

 ```js
 error Unauthorized();